stefanoslig/bulletproof-lit/README.md

 ## Introduction

 Lit is an excellent tool for building front-end applications using native web components.
-It has a diverse ecosystem with many great libraries for literally anything you might need.
+It has an ecosystem with many great libraries for most of things you might need.
 However, being forced to make so many choices can be overwhelming.
-It is also very flexible, you can write React applications in any way you like, but that flexibility comes with a cost.
+It is also very flexible, you can write Lit applications in any way you like, but that flexibility comes with a cost.
 Since there is no pre-defined architecture that developers can follow, it often leads to a messy, inconsistent, and over-complicated codebase.

 This repo attempts to present a way of creating Lit applications using some of the best tools in the ecosystem with a good project structure that scales very well.